The signature of the Seiberg-Witten surface: Extending to nodal curves

-We have the following lemma computing the regularized determinant for the Laplace-Beltrami operator on the annulus with respect to the metric (\ref{metric_g}) and with Dirichlet boundary conditions, i.e., the eigenfunctions vanishing on the outer and inner radius: \begin{lemma} The regularized determinant for the Laplace operator $\Delta=-4\partial_z \bar{\partial}_z$ on the annulus $\pmb{\mathrm{ann}}(r_1,r_2)$ with Dirichlet boundary conditions is
+The following lemma computes the regularized determinant for the Laplace-Beltrami operator on the annulus with respect to the metric (\ref{metric_g}) and with Dirichlet boundary conditions, i.e., for eigenfunctions vanishing on the outer and inner radius: \begin{lemma} The regularized determinant for the Laplace operator $\Delta=-4\partial_z \bar{\partial}_z$ on the annulus $\pmb{\mathrm{ann}}(r_1,r_2)$ with Dirichlet boundary conditions is given by

-\end{lemma} \begin{proof} The eigenfunctions $\psi_{n_1,n_2}(\xi^1,\xi^2)$ for the Laplace-Beltrami operator with Dirichlet boundary conditions are similar to the eigenfunctions in section \ref{single_curve}.
+\end{lemma} \begin{proof} The eigenfunctions $\psi_{n_1,n_2}(\xi^1,\xi^2)$ of the Laplace-Beltrami operator with Dirichlet boundary conditions are similar to the eigenfunctions in section \ref{single_curve}.
 In the case $(\nu_1,\nu_2)=(1,1)$ we have

 The Dirichlet boundary conditions are $\psi_{n_1,n_2}(\xi^1,0) = \psi_{n_1,n_2}(\xi^1,\im\tau) =0$.
 Hence, we have $n_2>0$ and

 Therefore, the zeta-function $\zeta_D(s)$ for the Laplace operator with Dirichlet boundary conditions is